VeryCB/flask-slack/docs/index.rst

         text = kwargs.get('text')
         return slack.response(text)

-All registed methods are dispatched through ``slack.dispatch`` method.
-You can connect it to an endpoint which your wish Slack robots to request with.
+All registered methods are dispatched through ``slack.dispatch`` method.
+You can connect it to an endpoint which you wish Slack robots to request with.
 ::

     app.add_url_rule('/', view_func=slack.dispatch)